Mathis Lachuer

 Mathis Lachuer (born 31 August 2000) is a French professional footballer who plays as a midfielder for Spanish club Real Valladolid.

 Club career

 Amiens

 An Amiens youth graduate, Lachuer made his professional debut in a 2–0 Ligue 2 loss to Pau FC on 2 February 2021.
 On 20 October 2021, he renewed his contract until 2024.

 Mirandés

 On 18 August 2023, Lachuer moved abroad and signed a two-year contract with Mirandés of the Spanish Segunda División.

 Valladolid

 On 30 August 2025, Lachuer agreed to a one-year deal with Real Valladolid also in the Spanish second division.
+The following 9 June, he renewed his link until 2029.

 Personal life

 Lachuer is the son of Julien Lachuer, and the nephew of Yann Lachuer, both professional footballers.
-Lachuer is of Martiniquais Malagasy descent through his mother.
+Lachuer is of Martiniquais descent through his mother.